 - Not the best clip in terms of durability

-No doubt, this excels in accuracy when it comes to tracking your steps.
+This pedometer excels in accuracy when it comes to tracking your steps.
 As a bonus, this can hold up to 30 days of activity in its memory and 30 weeks of accumulated data.
-It is worth noting, though, if you take less than 11 steps and take a five-second break, it will not register the steps.

 If you were to use this pedometer on a regular basis, you can expect the battery to last up to one year before it needs to be replaced.

-Again, there is no Bluetooth or wireless functionality here but because it stores up to 30 days of activity, you can keep track yourself on an Excel spreadsheet.
+There is no Bluetooth or wireless functionality here, but because it stores up to 30 days of activity, you can keep track yourself on an Excel spreadsheet.